AusENC

 • The ability to customise the display and level of content to suit the vessel, conditions and time of day.

 ENC published by the AHO are arranged in a grid-based system of ‘cells’, of 1, 10 or 30 degree height and width.
 ENC covering ports have customised coverage.
 ENC are generally at larger scale and have greater detail than the equivalent paper chart coverage.
-The AusENC service includes fortnightly updates.
+The AusENC service includes weekly updates.

 product image = 380px wide